Neut Programming Language

 Its key features include:

-• Full λ-calculus support
+- Full λ-calculus support

-• Predictable automatic memory management
+- Predictable automatic memory management

-Neut doesn't use GCs or regions.
-Instead, it takes a type-directed approach to handle resources.
+Neut doesn't use a GC.
+Instead, it takes a type-directed approach for memory management.

-// the obligated hello world
+// the obligatory hello world

 define hello(): unit {